-On October 4, 1970, the Rev. Richard Morris, Vicar of Brooksville’s St. John’s Mission, held the first Episcopal church service in Spring Hill in a storefront mission at St. Edward’s Roman Catholic Church.
+On October 4, 1970 the Rev. Richard Morris, Vicar of Brooksville’s St. John’s Mission, held the first Episcopal church service in Spring Hill in a storefront mission at St. Edward’s Roman Catholic Church.
 Episcopal worship services continued in a room of The Little Red Schoolhouse in Spring Hill.
 In May of 1971 the Rt.
 Rev. William L. Hargrave, Bishop of Southwest Florida, appointed the Very Rev. Terrell T. Kirk, dean of the Clearwater Deanery, as interim priest.
 On September 1, 1971 the Rev. Ernest L. Bennett (1971-1985) was appointed full-time Vicar.
 He later became our first Rector.

 During Father Bennett’s tenure he was assisted by the Rev. Gerard W. Rubino (1977-1985) and the Rev. Mark E. Seitz (1983-1985).
 Father Bennett was succeeded by The Rev. Dr. Robin G. Murray (1986-2005).
 St. Andrew’s has also been served by the following clergy and other ministers: the Rev. Tom Tirman (Curate 1989-1991) and the Rev. J. James Gerhart (Curate 1991-1992); Youth Minister Chas Williams (1994-1996); the Rev. Candis Burgess (Assistant to the Rector 1996-1997); two Deacons, the Revs.
 Mary Willow (1986-2006) and Margaret E. Green-Witt (1991-2007); and six associates, The Revs.
 Donald Jaikes, Magar “Mike” Bedrosian, Edward D. Grimes, Donald Lillpopp, Robert James, and Jay P. Coulton (Emeritus).
 Pastor Shanda M. Mahurin served St. Andrew’s for seven years, from 2005-2012.
 She was assisted by the Revs.
-Bedrosian, Lillpopp and James, Deacons, the Rev. Dr. Ludwig Wallner (2007-2012) and the Rev. Elaine Cole (2011-present) and Jody Bowes, Music and Youth Minister.
+Bedrosian, Lillpopp, James, and Deacons, the Rev. Dr. Ludwig Wallner and the Rev. Elaine Cole.